fbpx

 • Exercise classes

-Please contact Cathy Garner, Family Support and Volunteer Co-ordinator, for further information or to book any of the therapies or social events.
-Cathy can be contacted by emailing CathyGarner@chilternsmscentre.org or by phoning 01296 696133.
+Please contact Cathy Garner, Family Support and Volunteer Co-ordinator, for further information or to book any of the therapies or social events:

 How to become a member

-Family and carers can become members without the need for a referral, at any time, even if the person with MS is not a member.
+Family and carers can become members without the need for a referral, at any time, as long as the person they care for is a member.

-You are more than welcome to chat with us about what we offer – simply call us or complete the Call-Back request form on this page.
+You are more than welcome to chat with us about what we offer – simply call us or complete the membership enquiry form on this page.

 Membership is just £25 per year.